wimaha/TeslaBleHttpProxy/README.md

 Get body controller state:
 `http://localhost:8080/api/1/vehicles/{VIN}/body_controller_state`

-## Vehicle Compatibility and Requirements
+## Vehicle and Connection Requirements

 TeslaBleHttpProxy requires your Tesla vehicle to support **Phone Key** functionality, as it relies on Bluetooth Low Energy (BLE) for communication.
 Most Tesla models from 2021 onward support Phone Key, but some older models (e.g., Model X 2015–2020) may not.
 Please verify Phone Key support in your Tesla app or consult Tesla's [Vehicle Keys Support Page](https://www.tesla.com/support/tesla-vehicle-keys) before setting up the proxy.

-Ensure the device running TeslaBleHttpProxy is within Bluetooth range (~5–10 meters) of your vehicle.
+Due to BLE's power-saving design, Tesla vehicles may terminate connections after ~30 seconds, causing "connection timeout" logs.
+This is normal, and the proxy reconnects automatically, ensuring EVCC or other integrations work without issues.
+Keep the proxy device within ~5-10 meters of the vehicle for reliable connections.